JT-Team/Stonkz-v3/README.md

     privateRoutes: redirects the user depending on the authentication status login/signup: signup and login through this page if not logged in you will be redirected to this page

+  issues:
     [ ] : fix cookie problem with the login state on refresh [ ] : privateRoutes: this does not work properly currently whenever refreshes the login state does not persist.
 The problems suspected to be coming from cookies not persisting upon refreshing
     [ ] : login routes and signup routes can be joinned into one page with state distinguishing login state and signup state.

-client/login & signup:
+#### client/login & signup:
-  used mui/material npm package to create compounents handles login and signup logic requests are sent to server to handle encription
+  uses mui/material npm package to create compounents handles login and signup logic requests are sent to server to handle encription
   state: